Shiba Inu Rooms

 Shiba Inu Rooms (シバつき物件, Shibatsuki Bukken) is a Japanese manga series written and illustrated by Esu Omori.
 It was originally published as a one-shot on Shueisha's Shōnen Jump+ manga service in July 2023.
 It later began serialization on the same service in June 2024.

+Plot

+Kori Momose moves into a brand new apartment that is rumored to be haunted.
+She moves in due to the rent being cheap, and later discovers a Shiba Inu ghost named Mu-chan.
+Due to being a horror fan, Kori can handle being around ghosts, but she cannot handle being around dogs, and tries to spoil Mu-chan so he can pass on.

 Publication

 Written and illustrated by Esu Omori, Shiba Inu Rooms was originally published as a one-shot on Shueisha's Shōnen Jump+ manga service on July 22, 2023.
 It later began serialization on the same service on June 27, 2024.
-Its chapters have been collected into five tankōbon volumes as of October 2025.
+Its chapters have been collected into eight tankōbon volumes as of August 2026.

 The series' chapters are simultaneously published in English on Viz Media's Shonen Jump service and on Shueisha's Manga Plus service.
 In January 2025, Viz Media announced that they would release the series volumes digitally in Q4 2025.
+Viz later announced that a print release would be scheduled for Q4 2026.